TomFrost/fs_eventbridge/README.md

 FS-EventBridge is distributed under the ISC license.
 See LICENSE.txt for details.

 ## Credits
-FS-EventBridge was created by Tom Shawver at TechnologyAdvice in 2016.
+FS-EventBridge was originally created at [TechnologyAdvice](http://technologyadvice.com) in Nashville, TN.

 Portions of the boot2docker install script were copied from [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) by Toni Van de Voorde (MIT, 2015).